revaldianggara81/oracle-kemenkesri/README.md

 # Oracle Healthcare Industry PoC

 This directory contains backup assets for the Oracle-based Proof of Concept (PoC) related to the Healthcare Industry.
-It includes data samples, SQL schema, notebooks for ETL/analytics, and subfolders for Oracle Analytics Cloud (OAC) and Oracle Data Service (ODS) artifacts.
+It includes data samples, SQL schema, notebooks for ETL/analytics, and subfolders for Oracle Analytics Cloud (OAC) and Oracle Data Science (ODS) artifacts.

 ## Structure